-There is so much to do and if you’re like me, you hate to rush from pillar to post seeing as much as possible and pulverising your feet into stumps.
+There are so many things to do here, but if you’re like me, you hate to rush from pillar to post seeing as much as possible and pulverising your feet into stumps.

-Here’s my 36-hour itinerary for seeing San Francisco in a whirl:
+Here’s my 36-hour itinerary for what to do in San Francisco in a whirl:

-2pm We checked into the Handlery Hotel right on Union Square (rooms start at a very reasonable $159 per night for this fab location) and owner Jon Handlery, always dressed in a three-piece suit, came out to greet us personally.
+2pm We checked into the Handlery Hotel right on Union Square (rooms are quite reasonable per night for this fab location) and owner Jon Handlery, always dressed in a three-piece suit, came out to greet us personally.
 He’s a bit fan of Kiwi and Aussie travellers and you can expect a handshake whenever he’s in.
+This is quite possibly the best value hotel for the location and I’ve stayed here at least three times now.

 Our room was nice and roomy with a little lounge area and bedroom in an L shape.
 No view, but hey, we’re literally on Union Square, there was no time to spend in our room anyway!